-Their debut EP dropped in 2013, supported by a massive run of 15 shows all the way from Cairns to Adelaide.
-With Forrester Savell (Karnivool/Dead Letter Circus) manning the desk, lead single ‘Firefights’ is a rock anthem in rave territory, which earned them a Highly Commended Award from Queensland Music and a headline slot at Bigsound.
+The debut EP dropped in 2013, supported by a massive run of 15 sweaty shows all the way from Cairns to Adelaide.
+With Forrester Savell (Karnivool/Dead Letter Circus) manning the desk, lead single ‘Firefights’ is a rock anthem in rave territory which earned them a Highly Commended Award from Queensland Music and a headline slot at Bigsound.

 2014 was a break from the road, but a breakthrough as a band, following a week together in the wilderness to pen new material.
-A contradiction to the environment, the new EP is a collection of chaotic but cohesive pop with synthesized riffery and crunching beats, laced with the soaring and commanding croons of vocalist, Jackson Walkden-Brown.
-Their tracks ‘Burn Burn Burn’ & ‘Symptoms’ both received another Highly Commended Award from Queensland Music.
+A contradiction to the environment, the forthcoming EP is a collection of chaotic but cohesive pop with synthesized riffery and crunching beats, laced with the soaring and commanding croons of vocalist, Jackson Walkden-Brown.
+The EP’s teaser track ‘Symptoms’ received another Highly Commended Award from Queensland Music in the Rock category.

 Supported by an east coast capitals run in March, upcoming single ‘Burn Burn Burn‘ is a cathartic stomper channeling the grandeur of Arcade Fire and the fury of System of a Down.
 The sophomore EP, ‘Restless‘, is due winter 2015.